 However, as previously noted, polyester is made of plastic and a number of different chemicals are used to produce it.
 Though rabbits may not be able to bite off and swallow the fabric itself, they may absorb some of the chemicals if they spend a lot of time chewing on it.

-That said, even polyester fabrics may start to come apart if the rabbit repeatedly chews on it, so it isn’t a good idea to leave your bunnies alone with their favorite blanket.
+That said, even polyester fabrics may start to come apart if the rabbit repeatedly chews on it, so it isn’t a good idea to leave your bunnies alone with their favourite blanket.
 If you want to get them or make them a blanket out of polar fleece, it should be perfectly safe as long as you are there to keep an eye on them and make sure they don’t start eating it.

 Playing dress-up with your rabbits can bring out a whole new level of adorableness, but it’s important to keep your furry friends safe during playtime.

-Choosing fabrics made of polyester will make the clothes harder for rabbits to chew and swallow, while choosing natural fabrics such as cotton and linen will keep comfortable and prevent exposure to chemicals.
+Choosing fabrics made of polyester will make the clothes harder for rabbits to chew and swallow while choosing natural fabrics such as cotton and linen will keep comfortable and prevent exposure to chemicals.

 Just be sure you supervise your bunnies while they’re dressed up and remove the clothes after a short time.